michelfrjf614/InstallHassio/README.md

 2. Update domain on duckdns **https://www.duckdns.org/** with the IP by EC2 from AWS (ipAWS);

-3. Open ipAWS:8123, create your user and password and restart the instance;
+3. Open ipAWS:8123, create your user and password and restart the instance
+   - To restart got to https://console.aws.amazon.com/ec2/v2/home?#Instances select "Lambda-Layer" and click "Instance State" / "Start Instance";

 4. After that, open ipAWS:8123 again and on menu "Hassio / Supervisor / Add-on Store" install this Addons: Mosquitto, MariaDB, Duckdns